-When you register at the University of the West of England (UWE), Bristol you are also agreeing to abide by the academic regulations and related policies and procedures.
+When you register at UWE Bristol, you are also agreeing to abide by the academic regulations and related policies and procedures.
 The regulations are the framework in which all the University's learning, teaching and assessment activities take place.
-This document sets out the key things you need to know about the academic regulations and also what will be required of you when you are a student at UWE.
+This document sets out the key things you need to know about the academic regulations and what will be required of you when you are a student at UWE.